-Welcome to our Sentencing Resource Page.
-Here you will find articles and other materials that will help you understand the current state of federal sentencing, and argue for the best sentence possible for your clients.
-Click on the menu items to the right to access all of our resources.
+The Sentencing Resource page provides articles and other materials that will help you understand the current state of federal sentencing, and argue for the best sentence possible for your clients.
+Click on the menu items to the left to access sentencing resources.

 The following article will provide you with an excellent overview of the federal sentencing sytem as it exists today:

 - An Introduction to Federal Sentencing

 by Bradford Bogan, Assistant Federal Public Defender, Western District of Texas

 This excerpt from the article is a good starting point for those who are new to federal criminal practice: